Response to TNFD recommendations

 • • Development and realization of systems for containers, technologies, and services conducive to resource recycling

-• • Reduction of emissions per new plastic containers (bottle/cap) made from petroleum: 15% (compared with FY2022)
+• • Reduction ratio of petroleum-based plastic used for containers (bottle/cap): 15% (compared with FY2022)

 • • Develop easily recyclable containers and technologies to facilitate recycling, and establish a recycling system

-• • Decided to invest in an environmentally friendly container filling line at the Sakai Plant
+• • Decided to invest in an environmentally conscious container filling line at the Sakai Plant

 • • Collaborated with the City of Kawasaki on an experiment to collect used plastic containers for edible oil and seasonings from households